sammyjo86/SwedishRedDays/README.md

   - If the current day is a “red day” this will trigger, e.g. Sundays and May 1st (But not christmas eve).
 - Card 2: Swedish day off work
   - If the current day is off work this will trigger, e.g. Saturday, Sundays, Christmas eve, New years eve and May 1st.
+- Card 3: Is Swedish holiday (Pick the holiday)
+  - Pick the holiday you wish in the condition
-- Card 3: Swedish flag day
+- Card 4: Swedish flag day
   - If the current day is an official flag day of Sweden this will trigger.

 - Tags: